nicholasf/inkling/README.txt

 Under construction.

-Inkling will be a Content Framework for Rails 3.
+Inkling is a Content Framework for Rails 3.
 As opposed to a CMS, a CF focuses on building services for Content Types which the developer supplies.
 These services will be security, site structure and content categorization, versioning, & workflow.
 Rails provides a rich framework for building CRUD applications - which will easily plug into Inkling as Content Types.